andrew/ultimate-awesome/README.md

 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [awesome-aiken](https://github.com/aiken-lang/awesome-aiken) - A collection of Aiken libraries, dapps, and resources.
+- [awesome-autonomous-driving-security-resources](https://github.com/allenpandas/awesome-autonomous-driving-security-resources) - 🚗 A  repository for documenting and exploring the world of autonomous driving safety, featuring a curated collection of research papers, reports, and resource.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.